Student debt: What you need to know about repaying your student loans

 Will student loan repayments change?

 Most major changes to the student loan system have not been applied retrospectively.
 New plans, such as Plan 5 in 2023, have been introduced rather than drastically restructuring existing plans.
 However, while major changes have been avoided, significant tweaks have been made.
 When Plan 2 was introduced in 2012, it was with the commitment to raising the threshold as wages grew.
-In practice, the Plan 2 threshold was been frozen in 2015 and 2021.
+In practice, the Plan 2 threshold has been regularly frozen since 2015.

 As the specific terms of student loans are not enshrined in law, the government can essentially make any changes it deems to be politically viable.
 Unlike with a commercial loan, the government are not restricted by regulation.
 This means it could cut a plan's repayment threshold, increase the percentage paid back or extend the maximum loan period.
 Alternatively, a future government could choose to write off student debt, replace repayments with a tax or bring in an entirely new system.